evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S_Cross_Turismo/_index.md

 ## Cargo Capacity and Towing Ability

 The cargo capacity in the trunk is 405 liters.
 With the rear seat down, it is 1171 liters.
 On the roof, you can load up to 75 kg (165.3 lbs).
 Under the hood, there is frunk with more storage room.
 This frunk is 84 liters (3.0 CU FT).
-The maxium weight of the car is 2880 kg (6349 lbs), and with the base weight of 2320 kg (5115 lbs), you can max load 560 kg (1235 lbs), including driver and passengers.
+The maxium weight of the car is 2880 kg (6349 lbs), and with the base weight of 2250 kg (4960 lbs), you can max load 630 kg (1389 lbs), including driver and passengers.
 Some options can increase the base weight and reduce the maximum loading weight.

 This model is not available with a towbar.
-So, to pull a trailer, you must look at other models.<div class="mt-3 mb-3">
+So, to pull a trailer, you must look at other models.
+### Availability & Pricing

+This model had a world premiere on 07.02.2024, and deliveries started in June 2024.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Porsche Taycan </strong>
 </a>